whatwg/sg/Workstream Policy.md

 #### F. Repositories

-The repositories for all WHATG publications and other deliverables must include the text of the applicable license in a LICENSE file.
+The repositories for all WHATWG publications and other deliverables must include the text of the applicable license in a LICENSE file.

 ## 7. Antitrust